toedter/hal-explorer/README.md

 # HAL Explorer

-An API Explorer for [HAL](http://stateless.co/hal_specification.html) based REST APIs, inspired by Mike Kelly's Hal-Browser, see https://github.com/mikekelly/hal-browser
+An API Explorer for [HAL](http://stateless.co/hal_specification.html) based REST APIs, inspired by Mike Kelly's HAL-Browser, see https://github.com/mikekelly/hal-browser

 HAL Explorer can be used to browse and explore HAL based hypermedia APIs.